fares-hm/articles/README.md

+# medium.com
+Articles - Laravel CRUD assignment

+* I used GIT locally and just upload the code to github

 DB_DATABASE=mediumDB
 DB_USERNAME=medium
 DB_PASSWORD=medium

-1- Download the project to your localhost
+1- Download the project to your localhost folder (www/medium.com or htdocs/medium.com) (in my example the project inside www/medium.com folder)

 2- create the database meduimDB, and add the username and password medium, with permission to mediumDB database